This post may contain affiliate links. Please read our disclosure policy.

 melted butter and maple syrup simmering in a small pot.

-1. Pour the butter and syrup mixture over the oats and nuts.
-Stir until the oats are well coated.
+1. Combine: Pour the butter mixture over the oats and nuts.
+Stir until everything is evenly coated.

-1. Bake for 30 minutes, stirring every 10 minutes to ensure even baking.
+1. Bake: Spread the granola evenly on the prepared baking sheet.
+Bake for 30 minutes, stirring every 10 minutes.

 maple granola on a baking sheet after 30 minutes of baking.

-1. After the granola has finished baking, remove it from the oven and stir in the dried fruit.
+1. Add dried fruit: Remove from oven and stir in dried fruit.

-mixing dried fruit into baked granola on a baking sheet.
+mixing dried fruit into baked maple granola on a baking sheet.

-1. Let the granola cool completely before transferring it to a bowl or jar for storage.
+1. Cool and store: Let the granola cool completely, then transfer to a bowl or jar.

 Expert Tips

-• Cool Completely: Let the granola cool on the baking sheet for the crispiest texture.
+• Cool fully: Let it cool on the baking sheet for the crispiest texture.

-• Press It Down: For granola clusters, press it down with a spatula before baking and again after removing it from the oven.
+• Make clusters: Press down with a spatula before baking and again right after.

-• Store in an Airtight Container: This will keep your granola fresh and crunchy for up to a week.
+• Store properly: Keep in an airtight container for up to 1 week.

 Frequently Asked Questions